Foundation Models for Discovery and Exploration in Chemical Space: Abstract

 \section{Abstract}

 Accurate prediction of atomistic, thermodynamic, and kinetic properties from molecular structures underpins materials innovation.
 Existing computational and experimental approaches lack the scalability required to navigate chemical space efficiently~\cite{DobChemicalSpaceBiology2004,MFC+HowMachineLearning2021}.
 Scientific foundation models trained on large unlabelled datasets offer a path towards navigating chemical space across application domains.
 Here, we develop MIST, a family of molecular foundation models with up to an order of magnitude more parameters and data than prior works~\cite{RBC+LargescaleChemicalLanguage2022,SSB+LargeEncoderDecoderFamily2024}.
-Trained using a novel tokenization scheme which comprehensively captures nuclear, electronic, and geometric information, MIST learns a diverse range of molecules.
+Trained using a novel tokenizer, Smirk, which comprehensively captures nuclear, electronic, and geometric information, \acs{MIST} learns a diverse range of molecules.
 MIST models have been fine-tuned to predict more than 400 structure-property relationships and have been shown to match or exceed state-of-the-art performance across diverse benchmarks, from physiology to electrochemistry and quantum chemistry.
-We demonstrate the ability of these models to solve real-world problems across chemical space --- multiobjective electrolyte solvent screening, olfactory perception mapping, isotope half-life prediction, stereochemical reasoning for chiral organometallic compounds, and binary and multi-component mixture property prediction.
-Probing MIST models using mechanistic interpretibility methods, we find identifiable patterns and trends not explicitly present in the training data, suggesting that the models learn generalizable scientific concepts.
-We formulated hyperparameter penalized Bayesian neural scaling laws and used them to reduce the computational cost of model development by an order of magnitude.
+We demonstrate the ability of these models to solve real-world problems across chemical space --- multiobjective electrolyte solvent screening, isotope half-life prediction, stereochemical reasoning for chiral organometallic compounds and mixture property prediction.
+The clearest demonstration of a foundation model is its ability to solve problems that were neither explicit targets of training nor central to the intentions of its developers.
+We identify olfactory perception mapping as that domain, and show that \acs{MIST} accurately predicted scent profiles and learned a hierarchical representation of olfactory space consistent with hyperbolic geometry.
+To experimentally validate these capabilities, we worked with the authors of POM\cite{leePrincipalOdorMap2023} to analyze discordant triplets, a challenging chemistry problem deliberately designed so that structural similarity fails as a guide to perception, and showed that MIST correctly classified 64\% of the triplets while the prior state-of-the-art achieved 50\%.
+We formulated hyperparameter aware Bayesian neural scaling laws which eliminate the need for hyperparameter sweeps at every scale, making training large compute-optimal models feasible on a limited compute budget.
 The methods and findings presented here represent a significant step towards accelerating materials discovery, design, and optimization using foundation models; they provide valuable guidance on training compute-optimal scientific foundation models.
 All code, model weights, and training recipes have been open-sourced to accelerate further exploration of chemical space.

 Chemical space is extraordinarily vast, with estimates placing the number of small molecules on the order of \(10^{60}\)~\cite{DobChemicalSpaceBiology2004}.
 Moreover, it is heterogeneous, encompassing everything from simple organic molecules to inorganic salts to complex organometallics and mixtures of them~\cite{kirkpatrickChemicalSpace2004,kimApproachExpandingChemical2024}.
 Navigating this space to find molecules with desirable chemical, thermal, biological, or perceptual properties has traditionally relied on capital- and time-intensive wet lab experimentation and/or computationally expensive first-principles simulations~\cite{MFC+HowMachineLearning2021}.
 The cost of these methods becomes intractable at scale, limiting current exploration to only a minuscule fraction of chemical space~\cite{kirkpatrickChemicalSpace2004,lipinskiNavigatingChemicalSpace2004,gaoGenerativeAINavigating2025}.